I guess it’s not officially summer yet, but lately Chris and I have been living like it is.

 If the fish isn’t cooked, just place the packets back on the grill and cook for another 10 minutes or so.

-Place the packets on plates and serve right out of the foil to preserve all of the richly flavored coconut broth.
+3.)
+Place the packets on plates and serve right out of the foil to preserve all of the richly flavored coconut broth!

-What you should end up with: a healthy, dinner-all-in-one, freshly grilled plate of summer goodness.
+What you should end up with: a healthy, freshly grilled dinner of summer goodness.
+All in one packet!

 The fresh summer veggies are the stars here.